-The Blue Economy includes both traditional maritime industries and innovative BlueTech sectors such as autonomous underwater vehicles, electrification of marine vessels, offshore renewable energy, remotely operated vehicles and sensors.
-While maritime is one of the oldest industries in the world, the traditional industry has been slow to innovate and yet very few regions are currently focused on the fast-growing, innovative BlueTech sectors.
-This is beginning to change as ports and regions around the world are promoting sustainable ocean and water industries that optimize conservation and promote economic development.
+Maritime is one of the oldest industries in the world and is a major driver of a growing Blue Economy that includes both traditional maritime industries and new, innovative BlueTech technologies such as remotely operated vehicles, autonomous underwater vehicles, offshore renewable energy, sensors, and electrification.
+And yet very few regions are focused on the Blue Economy, but that is quickly changing as ports and regions around the world find themselves looking to promote sustainable ocean and water industries that optimize conservation and economic development.

-The State of Washington is developing a Washington Maritime BLUE initiative with the vision of being a leading center for sustainable maritime industries in the United States by 2050.
-This initiative calls for the creation of a Maritime Innovation Center, which the Port of Seattle has identified as a strategic initiative and is the focus of this report.
-The Port proposes to renovate the Seattle Ship Supply building, which is part of a larger redevelopment effort at Fishermen's Terminal with support from multiple potential partners and stakeholders.
+The State of Washington is well-positioned to develop a strong BlueTech cluster through development of a strategy around the Washington Maritime BLUE initiative that has the vision of being the center for sustainable maritime industries in the United States by 2050.
+That strategy calls for the creation of a Maritime Innovation Center, which the Port of Seattle has identified as a strategic initiative that can be accomplished by renovating the Seattle Ship Supply building at Fishermen's Terminal, which is currently undergoing a larger redevelopment project.